Modern Professional Learner: ways and which to unlock your learning potential

 🚶What have you done so far to develop your skills & knowledge further?

-Participating to online courses, webinars, reading books, participating to and tracking conferences, reading blogs, doing curation and sense-making, watching documentaries and movies, trendspotting & synthesizing, exploring Paris, developing 21st Century skills in using the Character (Every) Day app and enabling to learn those skills when I was involved with the startup TheNewABC.
+Participating in online courses, webinars, reading books, participating in and tracking conferences, reading blogs, doing curation and sense-making, watching documentaries and movies, trendspotting & synthesizing, exploring Paris, developing 21st Century skills in using the Character (Every) Day app and enabling to learn those skills when I was involved with the startup TheNewABC.